lukasshannon/lukasshannon.github.io/.mobile-apps/WORKFLOW.md

 - App source and permanent address: `apps/<slug>/index.html` and `https://lukasshannon.github.io/apps/<slug>/`.
 - Preserve the repository root homepage and unrelated apps.
 - This Pages location is public, including its source.
 Use native private Sites with a separate origin when an app must be private.
 Never silently publish a private app to Pages.
-- Existing Pages branch publishing is enabled.
+- The repository has a Pages site and a past successful deployment, but current automatic branch publishing is unverified.
 Do not add a Worker, custom backend, OAuth flow, PR, or custom CI pipeline for normal updates.
 - Actual tool permissions and branch protections apply.
 These instructions do not disable platform-enforced confirmations.

 ## New app